Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Introduction

 The inferential model $\mathcal{Q}$ drives the statistical accuracy and computational efficiency of variational inference.
 The variational posterior is a biased estimate of the exact posterior when the inferential model $\mathcal{Q}$ is too restrictive to contain the exact posterior.
 Yet, such a variational posterior can be easier to compute, because searching over a more restricted inferential model is more computationally efficient.
 Thus, variational inference trades statistical accuracy for computational efficiency by restricting the capacity of its inferential model.
 Though this trade-off in variational inference is observed in empirical studies (e.g. \Cref{fig:cardiacNormDifference}), few theoretical results exist around the characterization of this trade-off.

 Here we theoretically characterize this statistical and computational trade-off by varying the choice of inferential models.
-We consider \emph{low-rank Gaussian inferential models}: a rank-$p$ Gaussian inferential model is a Gaussian family for variational approximation whose precision matrix has the diagonal plus a rank-$p$ matrix,
+We consider \emph{low-rank Gaussian inferential models}: a rank-$p$ Gaussian inferential model is a Gaussian family for variational approximation whose precision matrix has a structure of a diagonal matrix plus a rank-$p$ matrix,

 where we denote the parameters as $\phi = (\hat{\theta}, \Omega).$

 These low-rank inferential models extend the classical Gaussian mean-field family: the Gaussian mean-field family is a special case of $\mathcal{Q}_p$ with $p=0$.
 Unlike the mean-field family, however, this low-rank family can capture the dependence structure among latent variables.
 As we increase the rank $p$ to be $p=d$, $\mathcal{Q}_p$ becomes the Gaussian full-rank family.
 The rank of an inferential model indicates its capacity, so we will consider the low-rank inferential models with different $p$'s to study the statistical and computational trade-offs in variational inference.